CodersCrew/coderscamp/packages/api/README.md

 ## Events definitions in shared instead of certain module.
 Easier - just commit with event to be able to pararrelize work.

+# TODO from infrastructure

+1. Swagger for REST API
+2. Publishing certain events via WebSocket for frontend
+3. WebSocket documentation with AsyncAPI
+4. Monitoring with Grafana
+5. Rebuilding read projections from events